rediscookbook/rediscookbook/recipes/4_higher_level_data_structures/pubsub_for_synchronous_communication/recipe.md

 use the concept of channels.
 A client is able to PUBLISH messages on any channel as well as `SUBSCRIBE` to any channel to receive messages.
 Channels have a one-to-many relation.
-This means that a message that is `PUBLISH`'ed against a channel is received by every subscriber.
+This means that a message that is `PUBLISH`'ed against a channel is received by every subscriber of that channel.

-When a client issues a `SUBSCRIBE` command, it cannot issue other commands than `SUBSCRIBE` and `UNSUBSCRIBE` until it is no longer subscribed to any channel.
+When a client issues a `SUBSCRIBE` command, it cannot issue commands other than `SUBSCRIBE` and `UNSUBSCRIBE` until it is no longer subscribed to any channel.
 This means that it is important to think about how your application handles Redis connections.
 The easiest approach is to create